 There will inevitably be significant regulatory changes and developments in the near future if governments around the world are to reach their targets to reduce carbon emissions or reach net zero and those involved in the built environment sector will need to respond with innovative design, new methods of working, new technology and materials as well as collaboration if these challenges are to be met.

 Any discussion about climate change will also include the insurance industry.
 Whilst to date most of the focus has been on rising global temperatures and insurance risk, there are a variety of areas where the insurance industry can contribute to the fight against climate change and the road to net zero.
 The insurance industry can be a driver for change whilst taking advantage of underwriting and investment opportunities.
 At present major players in the insurance industry constitutes 12 of the 26 members of the United Nations- convened Net-Zero Asset Owners Alliance, a coalition committed to making their portfolio carbon neutral by 2050.
-It is likely that they will be one of the lead collaborators in supporting any agreements, or positive outcomes from COP26.

 Change will not only be driven by governments, but clients and employers are beginning to demand more efficient and sustainable buildings and infrastructure.
 Likewise, designers, contractors and suppliers are beginning to compete by differentiating their offerings in terms of sustainability or reduced environmental impact.